technicalnoodles/DEVWKS-2845/docs/testing.md

 }
 ```

 The headers will be `Content-Type` and `Accept`.
-Both will have a value of `application/json`
+Both will have a value of `application/json`.

 We can now send the request.
 We should get back a `Not a downed port` response.
 ![not down port](../static/img/response.png)

 Lastly we can test using an actual event.

-## Live event test
+## Live Event Test

 In the Meraki Dashboard we need to shutdown a port that is connected to another active port.
 This will cause the port to go down.
-After five minutes we should receive the webhook and the lambda fucntion will return `Port shutdown`.
+After five minutes we should receive the webhook and the Lambda function will return `Port shutdown`.